mattpopovich/mattpopovich.com/_posts/2025-03-11-how-to-install-the-resynthesizer-plugin-for-gimp-on-macs-with-apple-silicon-2024.md

 ## Installing Newest Version of GIMP
 Download the latest version of GIMP from [here](https://www.gimp.org/downloads/).
 Double click the `.dmg` installer, then click and drag GIMP to the `/Applications` folder to complete the installation.

-I have tested the below Resynthesizer installation with GIMP 2.10.38 (revision 1), so if you are having issues on a different GIMP version, try downloading 2.10.38 (revision 1) from [here](https://download.gimp.org/gimp/v2.10/osx/gimp-2.10.38-arm64-1.dmg).
+I have tested the below resynthesizer installation with GIMP 2.10.38 (revision 1), so if you are having issues on a different GIMP version, try downloading 2.10.38 (revision 1) from [here](https://download.gimp.org/gimp/v2.10/osx/gimp-2.10.38-arm64-1.dmg).

 ## Installing the Resynthesizer Plugin
 ### Installing Resynthesizer with Pre-Built Libraries (easiest)